kyma-incubator/examples/personservice/README.md

         jwksUri: "{jwk_url}"
 ```

-Mind the values you have configured in (Deploy OAuth2 Authorization Server)[deploy-oauth2-authorization-server].
+Mind the values you have configured in [Deploy OAuth2 Authorization Server](#deploy-oauth2-authorization-server).
 Also mind the restrictions for issuer mentioned in (Optional: Create IDP Preset)[optional:-create-idp-preset].
-After that you can apply it: `kubectl apply -n personservice -f my-protected-personservice-api.yaml`
+After that you can apply it:
+`kubectl apply -n personservice -f my-protected-personservice-api.yaml`

 Alternatively you can also use `kubectl edit api personservice -n personservice`